vectordotdev/vector/website/guides/integrate/sinks/http.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> "I just wanna, like, send my logs to an HTTP endpoint -- why is all of this so complicated?"
->
-> — developers

 So you want to send logs to an HTTP endpoint?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get